-Sometimes simple is best, and that rule is no exception for making the best sautéed peppers and onions.
+Sometimes simple is best, and that definitely holds true for making the best sautéed peppers and onions.
 Using just 4 basic ingredients you can get delicious peppers and onions that are just like those you get at your favorite Mexican restaurant.

 This method uses a hot skillet to create caramelization on the onions and gives the dish an enhanced flavor and texture.
 They are cooked without any special ingredients, but instead, the method we use enhances the flavor and lets the natural sweetness of the peppers and onions shine.

 ***If you are looking for a main dish recipes with peppers and onions, make sure to check out my Baked Chicken and Peppers and my Italian Sausage and Peppers as well as my Chicken Fajitas, Steak Fajitas, and Sheet Pan Fajitas recipes — or see the section below on how to use these in a meatless main dish!

 Recipe Tips + Tricks

 This recipe is just as simple as promised!
 I want to walk through a few of my tips and tricks I have learned from making this recipe hundreds of times over the years so you can get the best results possible.

 Make sure to scroll to the bottom of this post for the full recipe card, and if you have any additional questions that aren’t answered below, you can leave them for me in the comments section at the bottom of this post.

 The ingredients in this recipe are simple and straight forward.
 Just bell peppers, onions, oil and salt.